*This article was updated on August 4, 2021.

 Dogecoin has undoubtedly kept the already exciting cryptocurrency industry on its toes this year.
 At CoinFlip, we are big fans of Dogecoin because it is a truly decentralized currency entirely independent from banks or governments.
 The power of DOGE lies in the hands of the people.
 If you want to support a genuinely decentralized new form of money, then Dogecoin is for you.

-We proudly support DOGE by offering it on our growing network of 2,500 cryptocurrency ATMs across the country.
-Are you looking to buy some Dogecoin before it hits $1?
-Head to your nearest CoinFlip ATM to get your hands on some DOGE today!
+We proudly support DOGE by offering it on our growing network of Bitcoin ATMs across the country.
+Are you looking to buy some Dogecoin?
+Head to your nearest CoinFlip ATM or sign up for our Trade Desk to get your hands on some DOGE today!